notweuz/just-another-survival-debug-stick/README.md

 ## 📖 Overview

 The **Just Another Survival Debug Stick** mod allows players in survival mode to craft and use the Debug Stick just like in Creative mode.
 It brings back the full power of block state editing — now accessible without cheats or operator permissions.

-This project is heavily inspired by [Just_S’s Survival Debug Stick (SDS)](https://modrinth.com/mod/survival-debug-stick) mod but rewritten from scratch to be **simpler** (and probably more lightweight), and **up-to-date** (because Just_S's mod hasn't been updated for a while) with modern Minecraft versions.
+This project is heavily inspired by [Just_S's Survival Debug Stick (SDS)](https://modrinth.com/mod/survival-debug-stick) mod but rewritten from scratch to be **simpler** (and probably more lightweight) and **up-to-date** (because Just_S's mod hasn't been updated in a while) with modern Minecraft versions.

 ---

 ## 🔍 Showcase

 By default, (when not configured) it works with every block and property.
-Blocks & properties can be easily customized with mod's config system.
+Blocks & properties can be easily customized with the mod's config system.

-Showcase of chest properties editing
+Showcase of chest properties editing:
 ![showcase.gif](https://raw.githubusercontent.com/notweuz/just-another-survival-debug-stick/preview/gifs/showcase-chest.gif)

-Showcase of editing blacklisted `waterlogged` property and not whitelisted `black_bed` block.
+Showcase of editing blacklisted `waterlogged` property and non-whitelisted `black_bed` block.
-How to configure whitelist & blacklist is located below, in «Configuration» category
+How to configure whitelist & blacklist is located below, in the «Configuration» section:
 ![showcase.gif](https://raw.githubusercontent.com/notweuz/just-another-survival-debug-stick/preview/gifs/blacklist-showcase.gif)

 ---

 ## ⚙️ Configuration

-Mod allows you to configure whitelist and blacklist for both blocks and properties, as well as debug stick usage and swapping cooldown.
+The mod allows you to configure whitelist and blacklist for both blocks and properties, as well as debug stick usage and swapping cooldown.

-Config contains: `config.json`, `whitelist.json` and `blacklist.json` located in `jasds` folder inside default config folder
+Config contains: `config.json`, `whitelist.json` and `blacklist.json` located in the `jasds` folder inside the default config folder.

 Example `config.json`:
 ```json5